 If you are following a strict low carb diet and prefer not to use any maple syrup, try adding a few drops of maple extract to a tablespoon of water and 1-2 tablespoons of powdered erythritol.
 When I make this vinaigrette I divide it in half before I sweeten it.
 Although I don’t have a problem eating this dressing occasionally while staying in ketosis!

-I like tart foods, so 1 tablespoon of Swerve in this recipe is just right for me, but my kids say that it needs to be sweeter.
+I like tart foods, so 1-2 tablespoons of sweetener in this recipe is just right for me, but my kids like it sweeter.
 Try adding the sweetener 1 tablespoon at a time and tasting as you go until you get it adjusted to your preference.

 If you’re trying to make salads part of your lifestyle, consider some useful tools like: